A. The Condition

 1) Salvation is by faith.
 Luke 22:43 gives the account of thief on the cross.

 2) Romans 1:2-3, the gospel message of Paul proclaims that it was first promised in the OT writings.

 There is no command to be baptized in this book.
 This gospel was written (20:31) that we might have life and has no such command is pretty strong proof!

 (4) The Book of Acts

 Acts 16:31 would be a woeful misstatement if baptism was necessary.

 (5) The use in Romans, which is used to explain the Gospels.

 Romans refers to baptism but never is it linked with salvation.

 (6) Use in Corinthians:

 4:15; 15:3,4.
 How could he say (1:14) “I thank God I didn’t baptize any of you.” if baptism is necessary for salvation.
-Paul would have baptized if water baptism is so very important.
+Paul would have put a priority on baptizing many if water baptism was so very important.